Health Management and Leadership

 None are required.

-PHC 6435 - Comparative Health Insurance Systems to Required Courses (3 credits) and:
+- PHC 6435 - Comparative Health Insurance Systems to Required Courses (3 credits)

-5-6 credits required.
-Select two from the following, based on student interests and professional goals:
+Select one from the following, based on student interests and professional goals:

 Other approved elective (3 credits), consistent with prerequisite requirements or consent of the director.
 Other departmental course offerings, consistent with prerequisite requirements or consent of instructor.